Research Areas

 We investigate the motion of (structured) particles and light in gravitational fields, as far as possible using analytical methods.
 More recently, we have directed our attention to fluid flows and plasmas in gravitational fields.
 For details see the personal websites of the team members.

-The results of our research on equations of motion are applied to astrophysical problems like gravitational lensing, the shadows of black holes, the timing of pulsars, or accretion of fluid flows onto compact objects.
+The results of our research on particle and fluid dynamics are applied to astrophysical problems like gravitational lensing, the shadows of black holes, binary systemes with extreme mass ratios, gravitational waves, the timing of pulsars, or accretion of fluid flows onto compact objects.
 For details see the personal websites of the team members.

 Relativistic effects on satellites and clocks